-Modern and popular 4 x 4 or 4WD are actually made for off road conditions and harsh terrain.
-They have the added extra comforts and safety features to enhance the driving experience.
-Add to this extra accessories that can be added after market that further enhance the vehicle capabilities in harsh conditions.
+Modern and popular 4 x 4 or 4WD are actually made for off-road conditions and harsh terrain.
+They have added extra comforts and safety features to enhance the driving experience.
+Add to this, extra accessories that can be added after market that further enhance the vehicle capabilities in harsh conditions.

 Fraser Island is definitely a place that only 4WD vehicles should go.